EECE3093C/team-project-rocket/project_description.md

 # **Vision**

 Our project is a card database which a user can organize a card collection with and trade it with other users.
 This product is for the following two users:

 1. Trading Card Game Players.
 These are players who aim to organize and keep track of their physical collection.
 They may also enjoy theory-crafting and      building decks.
 2. Trading Card Game Collectors.
 These are players who collect cards more than they play, and would greatly benefit from a tracked collection.

 This software significantly simplifies the process of tracking and organizing a collection.
 There currently is not an easy to use, efficient method of keeping a digital collection.
 Players currently use either Microsoft Excel or less optimal solutions like MTGGoldfish's collection feature.
 Our software will fulfill players' needs for a better card collection software.

 Our approach will be the most efficient iteration of a card collection software.
 Firstly, ease of use will be a top priority, so that users can record their collections as quickly and simply as possible.
 They will also be able to filter and search through their own collection with precise options.
 Secondly, users will be able to compare collections with each other and even set up in-person trades.
 This will be extremely unique to our software.

 # **Software Architecture**

-At a very high level we will be using the external Magic:The gathering API to populate information.
-We will also use the MySQL database to track the user's playing cards.
+This project will be accomplished using Python at its core.
+The Qt library for Python will be used to create a functional, straightforward, and user-centric GUI.
+The official Magic: The Gathering API will be utilized to populate missing information about a user's cards.
+A MySQL database located on a remote server will be used to store information about each user's card collection.

 # **Challenges and Risks**